Martti Rautanen: Scientific contributions

 Rautanen was also active in the study of ethnography.
 He respected and gave great value to the indigenous culture.
 His ethnographic collection is now deposited in the National Museum of Finland.
 Rautanen's contribution to scientific knowledge concerning Ovamboland is also considerable.
 He made meteorological observations and collected plants.
 His interest in plants followed on the 1885–86 visit by the Swiss botanist Hans Schinz; Rautanen was inspired and became an enthusiastic collector of plants and ethnographic material, collections which were later assimilated by museums in Finland, Germany and South Africa.
 In turn Schinz was impressed by Rautanen and named the genus Neorautanenia and the mongongo nut tree Ricinodendron rautanenii after him, while the German botanist and authority on Lythraceae, Bernhard Koehne, commemorated him in Nesaea rautanenii.

 Nakambale

 Shortly prior to his death, Rautanen received an honorary doctorate in theology from the University of Helsinki.
-The local people in Ovamboland called him Nakambale – "the one who wears the hat".
-He loved to wear a skullcap, which for the locals resembled a small basket – okambale.
+The local people in Ovamboland called him Nakambale - "the one who wears the hat".
+He loved to wear a skullcap, which for the locals resembled a small basket - okambale.
 His nickname was written on his tombstone.
 Rautanen is a respected person in present-day Namibia as well.

+His diaries are held at the University of Turku.

+The family’s home in Olukonda is now the Nakambale Museum.

+Family

 Rautanen married Frieda Kleinschmidt in 1872.
-She was the daughter of the German missionary Franz Heinrich Kleinschmidt.
-The couple had nine children, many of whom died at an early age due to malaria.
+She was the daughter of the German missionary Franz Heinrich Kleinschmidt; the couple had nine children, many of whom died at an early age due to malaria.
+Their daughter, Johanna was a teacher at Olukonda and died in 1966 at Onandjokwe.